Want to learn how to freeze scrambled eggs the safe way? You’re in the right place!

-And then salt to your taste as if you were about to cook them.
+And then salt them to your taste as if you were about to cook them.

-To thaw raw eggs, I recommend you do so in the refrigerator and use them the day they are thawed.
+I recommend thawing raw eggs in the refrigerator and using them the day they are thawed.

 TIP: One fresh egg equals approximately three tablespoons of thawed eggs.

 Yes, you can freeze raw egg whites.
-Freezing raw egg white and yolks separately gives you more flexibility once thawed.
+Freezing raw egg whites and yolks separately gives you more flexibility once thawed.

 Once separated, freeze egg whites in an airtight, freezer-safe container.

 TIP: Freeze one egg white per ice cube tray.
 Once frozen, transfer to an airtight, freezer-safe container.
-It makes for faster thawing and more accurate measuring!
+This will speed up thawing and allow for more accurate measuring!